-A family can opt to switch from flat rent to income-based rent at any time if they are unable to pay the flat rent due to financial hardship.
+With the exception of non-public housing over-income families, Aa family can opt to switch from flat rent to income-based rent at any time if they are unable to pay the flat rent due to financial hardship.
 If the PHA determines that a financial hardship exists, the PHA must immediately allow the family to switch from flat rent to the income-based rent.